PodgeCollins/theSimpsonsMemoryGame_MS2/README.md

     - The user can restart the game at the click of a button.

-#### As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content:
+#### As a First Time Visitor, I want to clearly see my progress while playing:

-    - The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.

-    On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+    - Above the cards the user can see a star rating, move counter and timer displaying the users progress as the game is played.

 ### Returning Visitor Goals:

-#### As a Returning Visitor:

-#### As a Returning Visitor:
+#### As a Returning Visitor, I want to be able to complete the game knowing I

-### Frequent User Goals:
+    got a better score than last time:

+    - Once the game is completed a modal will display showing the users time, move count and star rating along with a play again button that restarts the game allowing the user to try and beat their score.
+    -There is also a reset button above the cards on the right letting the user start again at any point in the game.

 ## Furthur Testing: